 Although there are potentially hundreds of reasons why your La Porte home’s central air conditioner may need to be serviced, there are a few reasons that are quite common.
 Identifying them may clarify what a technician means when they address the options for correcting the problem.
-Here are the top five problems that may result in a system’s failure.
-Check out the list below and consider whether your home has any of these issues.
-If so, schedule an HVAC inspection.
+Here are the top five problems that may cause your AC unit to fail.
+Please review these considerations and determine whether you need to schedule an HVAC inspection.

-Incorrect, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
+Incorrect, haphazard or uncertified A/C wiring is dangerous and a potential fire hazard.
 Bad wiring can prevent the system from getting power or can pop the circuit breaker.

 Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system.
 Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
 All refrigerant leaks should be detected and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.